-The Intake Team creates a file and once all of the application documents have been received and reviewed, the file is assigned to a Licensing Officer.
+The Intake Team creates a file for all of the application documents.
+Once the documents have been received and reviewed to ensure they meet legislated requirements, the file is assigned to a Licensing Officer.

 The Licensing Officer will contact you to discuss next steps (including your initial inspection).
-All applications are processed in the order in which they are received, and your initial inspection may not take place for a few weeks.
+Please note that all applications are processed in the order in which they are received, and your initial inspection may not take place for a few weeks.

-At the Initial Inspection the Licensing Officer will discuss the proposed space, and an estimate of the potential licensed capacity (the actual capacity is calculated at the final inspection).
+At the Initial Inspection the Licensing Officer will discuss the proposed space, and an estimate of the potential licensed capacity.
 The Licensing Officer will also review legislated requirements, and other considerations for the type of program you are proposing.

-Once the initial inspection has been completed you will receive a report outlining the items that were discussed, and also confirming any outstanding issues that will need to be corrected prior to issuing a Licence.
-If you plan to move ahead with your application a Licensing Officer will guide you through the next steps in the process which include municipal inspections, working on CCFL paperwork, and preparing for your final inspection.
+Once the initial inspection has been completed you will receive a report outlining the items that were discussed, and also confirming any outstanding issues that will need to be corrected prior to issuing a licence.
+If you plan to move ahead with your application a Licensing Officer will guide you through the next steps in the process which include municipal inspections (if required), working on CCFL paperwork, and preparing for your final inspection.